Woynert/aboutlife/IDEAS.md

     * This would allow to access future modules like, music, task history, motivational media, etc.
 * (overlay) A section to watch motivational media, including: images, videos, music, and pdfs.
 This could use regulation.
 * (overlay) A simple seccion that shows a motivational image/quote each day or every 12/8 hours.
+    * A section specifically made to encourage action, to address the fear to start, to take the first step.
+Like a quote with a pretty background maybe.
 * (overlay) Once in a while, after you obligatory break screen ends, you will get to a different screen with a 1 minute countdown, a message: "We're closing your webpages..
 Take a break.", a button: "Acelerate closing", and another button: "Keep my pages this time".
 This last button you have to click very quickly to fill a bar, if you stop clicking the bar slowly returns back to zero.
     * The idea is, to keep your pages you have to make an extra effort.
 But to automatically remove them just relax and do nothing.
     * Maybe some motivational images could show during the event.
 I'm thinking on making a reusable image viewer widget that could be embedded in other relevant screens.